open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/full_enclosure/index.rst

 Full-enclosure IRFs
 ===================

-This fully enclosed IRF format has been used for calibration data and IRF of X-ray instruments, as well as for the IRFs that are distributed with the Fermi-LAT science tools.
+Full-enclosure IRF format has been used for calibration data and IRF of X-ray instruments, as well as for the IRFs that are distributed with the Fermi-LAT science tools.

-Here we specify the IRFs in use for IACT data.
+MC productions need to be performed to estimate the instrument performance for these specific conditions,  therefore dedicated MC production

+Given the limitation in computational resources, these IRFs generally lack sufficient MC event statistics to provide the best instrument response estimation possible for a given FoV position.

+* full FoV
+* MC stats

+Although due to the high number of fast changing parameters affecting IACT IRFs, there are also associated disadvantages:

+* full FoV
+* Given the limited computational resources, as simulated gamma rays areLimited MC statistics

 .. _irf-axes: